MSW School Social Work Licensure Program

-Professionals with an MSW from University of Memphis or any other accredited graduate program may complete all necessary courses through the Department of Social Work at University of Memphis.
+Professionals with an MSW from University of Memphis or any other accredited graduate program may complete all necessary courses through the School of Social Work at University of Memphis.
 View the Post-Graduate School Social Work Licensure Program Requirements and the Tennessee State School Social Work Licensure Application.

 Current MSW Students

 MSW students seeking school social work licensure must meet all admission requirements of the MSW program.
 These requirements are:

 - Completion of a bachelor's degree from an accredited university with a 3.0 grade point